Campbelltown City Kangaroos

 Campbelltown City Kangaroos Rugby League Football Club is an Australian semi-professional rugby league football club based in Campbelltown, New South Wales.
 The club was formed in 1908, after a breakaway from the local Rugby Union club, 'The Wallabies'.
-The club participates in the Senior CRL Group 6 Rugby League competition (U/18s, Reserve Grade and 1st Grade), playing its home games out of Fullwood Reserve, Campbelltown South.
-They are currently coached by Nathan Wilson.
+The club participates in the Senior CRL Macarthur Conference Rugby League competition (U/18s, Reserve Grade and 1st Grade), playing its home games out of Fullwood Reserve, Campbelltown South.
+They are currently coached by Nathan Wilson and Clay Harding.

 The Campbelltown City Kangaroos Junior Rugby League Football Club, plays its home games in the Southern Suburbs District Junior Rugby League, and trains at Stromeferry Reserve, St Andrews, New South Wales.